This grant scheme, available to registered or exempt charities, is for capital expenditure to support innovation;-

 There is a two-stage application process:-

-- Preliminary proposals – using the Expression of Interest application form for which may be accessed here – should be submitted to the Trust by 23rd March.
+- Preliminary proposals – using the Expression of Interest application form for which may be accessed here – should be submitted to the Trust by the end of March.
 The Trustees will undertake short-listing at their first meeting in the year, usually held in May or June.

 - Applicants whose proposals are shortlisted will be invited to make a fully detailed submission by 31st August.
 This should be the applicant’s own “case for support” which, together with the Expression of Interest form and attachments submitted at the preliminary stage, should provide the Trustees with a comprehensive picture of the project, its financing, and the justification for the Trust providing support.
 In addition to covering fully the issues specified in the bullet points above, the submission should include: